kieran-ryan/leabhar-cliste/security.md

 - Pulled from a single secure server
   - Mirrored to the server if they are public

+One researcher was even able to [hack 35 tech firms](https://medium.com/@alex.birsan/dependency-confusion-4a5d60fec610) using this exploit.

 ## Remediation Example

 For Python dependencies, using a private PyPi server in combination with the public PyPi poses a number of security risks.